praveenray/interview/README.md

-The file BankCustomer defines a Bank Interface.
+The file BankCustomer defines a BankCustomer Interface.
 Your aim is to provide an implementation in BankCustomerImpl.

 To Run from command line: `gradlew.bat bootRun`